How to Stargaze in Utah

 Ok, so now you know when to go stargazing, how to do it and what to bring.
 What about where to go?

 Utah is at the heart of a dense cluster of certified parks called The Great Western Starry Way from New Mexico to Montana.
 The Beehive State boasts some of the finest dark skies in the world where viewing the billions of stars in the Milky Way is becoming an increasingly popular past-time for all ages.
-In Utah alone, the International Dark Sky Association (IDA) has certified four national parks, five state parks and four national monuments as Dark Sky Parks.
-And Torrey was named Utah’s first International Dark Sky Community.
+In Utah alone, the International Dark Sky Association (IDA) has certified four national parks, five state parks and four national monuments as Dark Sky Parks, as well as certified two cities as Dark Sky Communities (Torrey and Helper).

 “More than anything, it’s important to experience dark skies without light pollution.
 With that in mind, you can go and enjoy the night sky wherever you want,” Foott said.
 That could be camping in Utah’s deserts to a quick trip up the canyons of the Wasatch Back.
 Of course, visiting designated International Dark Sky Places is always encouraged and you will not be disappointed.